yash-sharma1/docs-site/docs/encoding.md

 **[Please note the below binary encoding logic is subjected to future changes.
 Please watch out for the community news](resources.md).**

-Binary encoding is a variant of Google protocol buffer.
-The bytes are layed out in the below sequence:
+Binary encoding is a variant of Google's protobuf.
+The bytes are laid out in the below sequence:

 1. a [varint](https://developers.google.com/protocol-buffers/docs/encoding#varints) encoded integer - it contains the length of the encoded bytes for the object, which is displayed as `SIZE-OF-ENCODED` in the below structs.
 Please note that it contains the length of encoded bytes and also the type prefix (below), but not itself, e.g. if the encoded msg is 20 bytes, then the length would be 20 + 4 = 24, while 4 is used for the type prefix bytes.
 2. an object type prefix of 4-8 bytes - For different type of objects, there will be different type prefixes, and they are displayed as in the specific objects below (data structures).